-Supposing you need to input some zip codes or phone numbers in cells of Excel, then you will find Microsoft Excel removes the leading zeros by default.
+If you have a list of numbers that you need to add or pad some leading zeros before the numbers, when typing the zeros manually, they will be removed by default.
 This article is going to show you some tutorials about how to add leading zeros to numbers or text in ranges of cells in Excel.

-Supposing you have a range of data, and you need to add zeros in front of each cells as following screenshots shown.
+Supposing you have a range of data, and you need to add zeros in front of each cells to make the numbers as same length.
 How could you quickly add the zeros before the numbers?

 The Text function will add zeros in front of numbers, and make the new numbers with leading zeros in certain length.